autonomys/auto-sdk/README.md

 ## Workspaces

-This project uses Yarn workspaces.
+This project uses workspaces.
 Packages are located in the `packages` directory.
 Each package can have its own dependencies and build scripts.

 ## License